 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 From vitamin D to calcium, women tend to miss out on specific, yet vital, types of vitamins.
-This is especially true for pregnant people, those with dietary restrictions, and for some individuals as they age.
+This is especially true for:

 And while increasing consumption of certain foods in our diet may help with this, multivitamins are another way to help ensure you’re getting the proper nutrients.

 In fact, the

 So if you’re considering a multivitamin, check with your doctor first.
 Then consider these multivitamins to boost your nutrient intake if you both agree you may need it.

 We chose vitamins that contain the daily nutrients recommended for women, as well as vitamins that are customer and doctor recommended.